railfrog/railfrogcms/README.md

   3. SQLite, MySQL or PostgreSQL.
 Find full list of supported databases at
      <http://api.rubyonrails.com/files/vendor/rails/activerecord/README.html>
      - SQLite has the easiest setup and may already be installed.
-  4. The mime-types gem: - `sudo gem install mime-types`
+  4. A few required gems: - `sudo gem install mime-types maruku RedCloth`

 ### Installation